 The 80 IQ Girls

-There´s a lot of confusion around sustainability, people seem to understand it as paying fair prices and tipping the vendors, but that is just basic human decency, I can´t imagine any of you going on a restaurant and asking for a discount and then leaving without tipping right?
+There´s a lot of confusion around sustainability and responsibility, for us sustainable tourism doesn´t exist because the act of traveling implies lots of carbon foot print, but you can travel better and be responsible, people seem to understand responsible and sustainable tourism as paying fair prices and tipping the vendors, but that is just basic human decency, I can´t imagine any of you going on a restaurant and asking for a discount and then leaving without tipping right?
 So, why we are applauding a behavior that SHOULD be the norm.

-Sustainability entitles 17 different goals set by the United Nations General Assembly, Eat Like a Local focuses on the following:
+We base our responsible approach on the 17 goals set by the United Nations General Assembly, Eat Like a Local focuses on the following:

 I´m SUPER FAST if you need special tours, bigger groups, or private activities